RSDKModding/RSDKv5-Decompilation/dependencies/android/README.md

 ### Audio device doesn't disconnect properly

 The audio callback for the lost stream will continue to fire (AAudioDevice's AudioCallback) so you only end up hearing half on the new stream.
-All examples I (RMG) looked at while porting didn't show any issues or workarounds for this.
+All examples I looked at while porting didn't show any issues or workarounds for this.
 I tried to remedy by checking the stream's pointer, but that didn't fix anything.